 Will the crater and/or caldera fill up and overflow with all this lava?

 In 2018, the southern portion of Kīlauea's summit caldera partially collapsed.
 Portions of the caldera floor lowered by as much as 500 m (1,600 ft).
 Eruptions at Kīlauea's summit since 2020 have slowly been filling in the deepest parts that collapsed, which were in Halema‘uma‘u crater.
-During the ongoing eruption, the eastern rim of the crater has been buried by new lava flows.
+During the September 2023 eruption, the eastern rim of the crater has been buried by new lava flows.
 Pāhoehoe lava flows cover most of the crater floor except high ground formed during previous eruptive activity in the southwest portions of the crater.
 The volume of the 2018 collapse was approximately 0.8 cubic km (0.2 cubic miles); eruptions at Kīlauea's summit since 2020 have filled only about 25% of the volume of the 2018 collapse and so there is still much volume to fill before lava approaches the upper caldera floor above the downdropped block (and even more volume to fill before lava approaches the caldera rim, which is even higher).

 How deep is the crater?
 How deep is the caldera?